Thomas W. Hartmann: Retirement request

 William J. Haynes, had resigned in February.

 Obama briefing

 William Glaberson, writing in The New York Times, reported that Hartmann had been rehearsing a briefing he hoped to make to incoming President Barack Obama aides.

-According to Glaberson Hartmann declined to respond to the reports of his briefing rehearsals, but he did issue a statement:
+According to Glaberson, Hartmann declined to respond to the reports of his briefing rehearsals, but he did issue a statement: "grateful for his strong, focused and effective leadership during these dangerous and challenging times.
+The Office of Military Commissions stands ready to support any and all of President-elect Obama's transition team requests."

 Education history

 Hartmann is an honor graduate of the United States Air Force Academy.
 He also holds a Master of Arts degree from Stanford University and a Juris Doctor with High Honors from George Washington University Law School.
 Hartmann is a member of the Order of the Coif.